MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-examples.md

 ## Overview

 The system of queues and rules provides the flexibility to handle a large number of scenarios.
 Below are examples of some of the more common matchmaking use cases, and their associated queues.
-Each of these can be submitted directly via the [Matchmaking Admin API](xref:titleid.playfabapi.com.multiplayer.matchmakingadmin).
-These options can also be set via the Game Manager UI.
+Each of these can be submitted directly via PlayFab APIs. <!--the [Matchmaking Admin API](xref:titleid.playfabapi.com.multiplayer.matchmakingadmin).--> These options can also be set via the Game Manager UI.

 ## My first queue, or "quick match"